Who Wins in a Downturn?

 During uncertain times, discipline is more important than ever.

 Disciplined people have established routines, keep a level head, and can avoid distractions related to the current economic situation, the still-running pandemic, and the war in Europe.
-While others might be making common mistakes in a downturn, instead, disciplined people know what they want and are able to stick to their long-term proven techniques and plan to get it (or keep it!).
+While others might be making common mistakes in a downturn, instead, disciplined people know what they want and can stick to their long-term proven techniques and plan to get it (or keep it!).

 Without downplaying the very real human impacts of the Russo-Ukrainian war and the pandemic, along with the financial impacts on many households as inflation is spiking, those with discipline will be winning by staying calm and staying the course.
 For instance, even when further investment market turbulence occurs – which is quite possible – people with discipline will keep their cool and stay in control.